Physical properties of long-rising type II supernovae -- Bayesian analytic modeling and spectrophotometric correlations: The sample of 87A-like SNe

-The bolometric LCs obtained in this way are then used by \textsc{SuperBAM} to constrain the physical parameters of the explosions (see Sect. \ref{Sec:Modelling}).
-As a preparatory step, however, the procedure also measures key morphological features of the LCs, reported in Table \ref{Tab:Prior_features}, such as $M_{\rm Ni}$, $t_{\rm f}^*$ and $L_{M}$ (see left panels of Fig. \ref{Fig:Obs_features}).
+The bolometric LCs obtained in this way are then used by \textsc{SuperBAM} to constrain the physical parameters of the explosions (see Sect. \ref{Sec:Modeling}).
+As a preparatory step, however, the procedure also measures key morphological features of the LCs, reported in Table \ref{Tab:Prior_features}, such as $M_{\rm Ni}$, $t_{\rm f}^*$ and $L_{\rm M}$ (see left panels of Fig. \ref{Fig:Obs_features}).
 The distribution of nickel masses, directly inferred from the radioactive tails, spans nearly an order of magnitude, from the $\sim0.04$~M$_\odot$ of SN~2009E up to the $0.4$--$0.5$~M$_\odot$ measured for OGLE-14 and SN~2021zj.
 Grouping the sample according to $M_{\rm Ni}$ highlights three main subsets.
 Events with $M_{\rm Ni}<0.1$~M$_\odot$, including SN~1987A and SN~Refsdal, cluster around peak luminosities of $\sim10^{42}$ erg s$^{-1}$ and recombination end times $t_{\rm f}^*\approx100$--150~d.
-SNe with intermediate nickel masses ($0.1$--$0.2$~M$_\odot$) reach higher peak luminosities, still consistent with the observed scaling, but in some cases show broader light curves, as for DES16C3cje, whose $t_{\rm f}^*$ exceeds 200~d.
+SNe with intermediate nickel masses ($0.1$--$0.2$~M$_\odot$) reach higher peak luminosities, still consistent with the observed scaling, but in some cases show broader LCs, as for DES16C3cje, whose $t_{\rm f}^*$ exceeds 200~d.
 Finally, the most nickel-rich explosions ($M_{\rm Ni}>0.2$~M$_\odot$) attain luminosities above $10^{43}$ erg s$^{-1}$, with OGLE14-73 representing the event with the brightest and broadest peak of the class.
 SN~2021zj and SN~2020faa also belong to this group, though they display a slow pre-maximum rise, with $t_{\rm m}\sim40$--60~d, unlike OGLE14-73 where no early coverage is available.
-Across the entire sample, $L_{M}$ shows a linear increase with $M_{\rm Ni}$, as illustrated in Fig.~3.
-This trend characterizes H-rich SNe in which the radioactive Ni-heating is more powerful than the ejecta recombination-cooling (i.e. where the $\Lambda$-term dominates; see Eqs.~67–68 in \citetalias{PC2025}).
+Across the entire sample, $L_{\rm M}$ shows a linear increase with $M_{\rm Ni}$, as illustrated in the left-up panel of Fig.~\ref{Fig:Obs_features}.
+This trend has also been reported in broader samples of H-rich SNe \citep[e.g.,][]{Martinez22}, and becomes particularly clear for \Alike~SNe, in which the radioactive Ni-heating is more powerful than the ejecta recombination-cooling (i.e., where the $\Lambda$-term dominates; see Eqs.~67–68 in \citetalias{PC2025}).
 However, events such as OGLE-14 and SN~2020faa exhibit luminosities significantly above the predicted trend, suggesting the contribution of additional energy sources that enhance the overall brightness.
-On the contrary, the same clear trend is not observed for $t_{\rm f}^*$, which is more influenced by other properties of the explosion, deriving from its link with the diffusion and ejecta expansion rates \citepalias[$t_{\rm f}^*\propto M_{Ni}^{1/3}E^{-1/2}M_{\rm ej}^{5/6}$; cf Eq.
+On the contrary, the same clear dependency on $M_{\rm Ni}$ is not observed for $t_{\rm f}^*$, which is more influenced by other properties of the explosion, deriving from its link with the diffusion and ejecta expansion rates \citepalias[$t_{\rm f}^*\propto M_{\rm Ni}^{1/3}E^{-1/2}M_{\rm ej}^{5/6}$; cf. Eq.
 76 of][]{PC2025}.